 Click Here for tab for The Scientist by Coldplay

-What could be considered a typical piano ballad, but with Coldplay’s signature haunting style that always leaves a lasting impact.
+This could be considered a typical piano ballad, but with Coldplay’s signature haunting style that always leaves a lasting impact.
 The song was described as simply being ‘about girls’ and ‘the thing that always gets you the most is when you fancy someone’.
-The song’s accompanying music video which was famously filmed in reverse is sitting at over 1 billion views on youtube.
+The song’s accompanying music video which was famously filmed in reverse is sitting at over 1.1 billion views on YouTube.

 Time After Time by Cindy Lauper